newrelic/nr-reports/README.md

 case above work fine.

-The default template path will always include the current working directory and the directory `templates` relative to the current working directory.
+The default template path will always include the current working directory and the directories `include` and `templates` relative to the current working directory.
+In addition, the `TEMPLATE_PATH` environment variable may be set to a list of additional directories separated by the system path separator.
+These directories will also be added to the template path.
+Finally, the `templatePath` [engine option](#engine-options), may also be used to specify additional directories separated by the system path separator.

-When running the CLI directly (typically done only during template development), the [`-p`](#cli-usage) option can be used to specify additional directories for the template path.
-When building one of the CLI docker images, all templates from the template directory specified using the `--template-dir` option when building the image will be copied into the `templates` directory in the image.
-So there is no need to customize the template path.

-When building the Lambda image, all templates from the local `templates` directory relative to the current working directory at build time will be copied into the `templates` directory in the image.
-So, again, there is no need to customize the template path.
+When building _any_ of the docker images, all templates (and all other files) in the [`include`](./include) directory are copied into the `include` directory of the image (`/app/nr-reports-cli/include`).
+Note that files in the `include` directory are `git` ignored.
+To include files in this directory in `git`, either remove the line `include/*` from the [`gitignore`](./gitignore) file or add negation patterns for the files to be committed.

 ### Template Parameters